W-symmetry, topological vertex and affine Yangian: Linear and

 These maps can be compactly written in terms of generating functions

-We cannot do the same with $\psi(z)$ because the conventional normalization of this generating function has $\sigma_3$ multiplying $\psi_k$ which in the case of linear $\mathcal{W}_{1+\infty}$ is equal to zero.
-Verification that Yangian relations (Y1)-(Y7) are satisfied is very simple.
+We cannot write an analogous expression for $\psi(z)$ because the conventional definition of this generating function has $\sigma_3$ multiplying $\psi_k$ which in the case of linear $\mathcal{W}_{1+\infty}$ is equal to zero.
+Verification that Yangian relations (Y1)-(Y7) are satisfied is simple.

 For completeness, we can write down the fermion representation of $\mathcal{W}_{1+\infty}$ in Kac-Radul basis.
 We have